 Let’s erase guilt and shame.

 Another way to help move towards a more positive sexual environment for women is to not judge other women for the consensual sexual acts they enjoy, either.
-When a woman knows she will not be judged for casual sex, she will express her desire to have it.
+When a woman knows she will not be judged for casual sex, she will be more likely to express her desire to have it.

 It’s not up to the world to decide whether or not women have casual sex, but pressure from society may make it feel that way.
 Women are in charge of their own sexual experiences, and no amount of pressure can change that!